 Early in 1917, the battalion participated in the advance that followed the German retreat to the Hindenburg Line, and attacked at Noreuil on 2 April.
 Later that year, the focus of AIF operations moved to the Ypres sector in Belgium.
 There the battalion was involved in the battle of Messines between 7 and 12 June and the battle of Polygon Wood on 26 September.
 Another winter of trench routine followed.

 Utilising troops freed by the collapse of Russia in October 1917, the German Army launched a major offensive on the Western Front at the end of March 1918.
 The 4th Division was deployed to defend positions south of the River Ancre in France.
 At Dernancourt, on 5 April, the 52nd Battalion assisted in the repulse of the largest German attack mounted against Australian troops during the war.
-The German threat persisted through April, and on ANZAC Day 1918 the 52nd participated in the now- legendary attack to dislodge the enemy from Villers-Bretonneux.
+The German threat persisted through April, and just after 10pm on the 24th of April 1918, ANZAC Day eve, the 52nd began its advance in the now- legendary attack to dislodge the enemy from Villers-Bretonneux.

 The defeat of the German offensive had come at a cost though.
 Due to heavy casualties and a lack of reinforcements from Australia, three brigades were directed to disband one of their battalions to reinforce the other three.
 The 13th Brigade was one of these, and on 16 May 1918 the 52nd Battalion was disbanded.